-As displayed in the figure above, the Program Review process demonstrates how the college engages in institutional dialogue pertaining to ongoing measures of quality and institutional effectiveness, particularly in the area of SLOs and PLOs and their assessments.
-All programs and units - Instructional, Student Services and administrative - participate in Annual Program Review Updates and a Comprehensive Program Review in the sixth year of the planning cycle.
-Collegial discussions occur during the Program Review process, which requires programs and departments to report on their SLO and assessment processes, and to justify all resource requests - including personnel and materials - by using results from their Program Learning Outcomes Assessment Cycle (PLOAC) assessments.
+As displayed in the figure above, the Program Review process demonstrates how the college engages in institutional dialogue pertaining to ongoing measures of quality and institutional effectiveness, particularly in the area of SLOs and their assessments.
+All programs and units - Instructional, Student Services and College Operations and Administrative Services - participate in Annual Program Review within the seven year planning cycle.
+Collegial discussions occur during the Program Review process, which requires programs and departments to report on their SLO and assessment processes, and to justify all resource requests - including personnel and materials - by using results from their Student Learning Outcomes Assessment Cycle (SLOAC) assessments.

 Many departmental discussions about student learning assessments are cited on the SLO webpage (SLO Documents List: SLO Summaries).
-The individual planning and budget teams review every Program Review annually and follow up with targeted questions for clarification prior to allocating any resources based on the outcomes assessment justifications (IPBT Reviews: http://link.deanza.edu/recs6).
-Questions within the Annual Program Review Update (APRU) form require departments to demonstrate that they have completed a PLO cycle and have discussed the results and link the outcomes to the resource requests.
-See the program review process above.
+The Resource Allocation and Program Planning (RAPP) committee reviews every Program Review annually and follow up with targeted questions for clarification prior to allocating any resources based on the outcomes assessment justifications.
+Questions within the Annual Program Review Update (APRU) form require departments to demonstrate that they have completed a SLO cycle and have discussed the results and link the outcomes to the resource requests.